 The Budd Dairy Food Hall opened in Columbus’s Italian Village last week!
 A unique, open-concept group of nine stationary chef partners, along with one rotating chef partner, there’s sure to be an option to suit every palate.

 The Food Hall is located in the building that previously housed the Budd Dairy processing plant.
 The plant was built in 1916 to house William H. Budd’s direct delivery milk service, and at the company’s peak, its processing capacity was 9,000 gallons, daily.
 The second floor of the building became “Budd’s Assembly Hall,” which was used to host luncheons and radio dances.

 Now, the Budd Dairy building is back in use, featuring an eclectic mix of chef partners.
-The nine permanent chef partners of the Budd Dairy Food Hall are Cluck Norris, Tacos Rudos, Stauf’s Coffee Roasters, Pokebap, Cousins Maine Lobster, Boni Filipino Street Food, Modern Southern Table, Alphabetical, and Borgata Pizza.
-Currently, the Hatch rotating chef partner is The Cheesecake Girl.
+The nine permanent chef partners of the Budd Dairy Food Hall are Cluck Norris, Tacos Rudos, Stauf’s Coffee Roasters, Pokebap, Cousins Maine Lobster, Bonifacio, Modern Southern Table, Alphabetical, and Borgata Pizza.
+Currently, the Hatch rotating chef-partner is The Cheesecake Girl.

 The Budd Dairy Food Hall is located on 4th St. in the Italian Village, just north of downtown.
 It has a pretty spacious parking lot—I visited on a busy weekday evening but was still able to find a spot.

 The first floor of the Budd Dairy Food Hall is designed just like a food court, full of seating and lined with restaurants.
 After walking in, guests seat themselves at any open table with a menu.
 The menu contains QR codes for the various restaurants; patrons scan the QR code, and the corresponding link is an online ordering platform.